H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Experimental Results and Analysis

 \subsubsection{Video Dataset}

 The experiments use a video dataset constructed from 36 standard YUV video sequences, including 31 sequences with a resolution of $1920\times1080$ (1080P) and 5 sequences with a resolution of $832\times480$ (480P).
-The details of the dataset is shown in TABLE \ref{tab1}.
+The details of the dataset are shown in TABLE \ref{tab1}.
 All the YUV sequences are obtained from the publicly available Xiph.org video test media (\url{https://media.xiph.org/}).

 For the 1080P videos, a total of 760 subsequences are generated, with each subsequence containing 60 frames.
 For the 480P videos, 47 subsequences are produced, each also consisting of 60 frames.
 In total, the dataset consists of 48,420 video frames.
 All YUV sequences follow the 4:2:0 format.
-To improve efficiency, all steganography algorithms in this study are implemented on the HM 16.15 platform.
-Therefore, the videos are encoded using HM 16.15 and subsequently decoded using HM 16.15.
-The GOP structure is configured as “IPPPPPPPPPPP” for 1080P videos and “IPPP” for 480P videos.
+To improve efficiency, all steganography algorithms are implemented on the HM 16.15.
+The Group Of Pictures (GOP) structure is configured as “IPPPPPPPPPPP” for 1080P videos and “IPPP” for 480P videos.
 It is worth noting that the “IPPP” configuration is adopted for the 480P videos because the number of available 480P source videos is significantly smaller than that of 1080P.
 A shorter GOP structure is needed to generate a relatively adequate number of samples.